margaritisarg/BEGamesAPIProjectNC/README.md

 # Summary of project:

-This is an API project using express, MVC architecture, jest, supertests and JS to create robust endpoints which give the user information regarding the games DB.
+This is an API project using express, MVC architecture, jest, supertests and JS to create robust endpoints which give the user information regarding the game's reviews.

 # How to create the env files: